The following page outlines policies for Cornwall City Council.

 Procedural By-law

-Council, at its meeting of December 11, 2023, updated its Procedural By-law.
-Click on Procedure By-law 2023-112 to view the by-law governing the proceedings of City Council.
+Council, at its meeting of July 14, 2025, updated its Procedure By-law to Govern the Proceedings of the Council of The Corporation of the City of Cornwall.
+Click on Procedure By-law 2025-065 to view the by-law governing the proceedings of City Council.

 Declarations of Interest